Mikejo5000/vsts-docs-pr/docs/git/gitatscale/gvfs-architecture.md

 And here is how a file transitions through those states:
 * Initial state: virtual.
 When a placeholder directory is enumerated, its children initially exist only in the enumeration response, with no representation on disk.
 * Virtual -> placeholder.
-When a read handle is opened to a file, GvFlt creates a placeholder file on disk.
+The first time a read handle is opened to a file, GvFlt creates a placeholder file on disk.
 This handle can be used to read the metadata of the file.
 * Placeholder -> hydrated placeholder.
 If a read handle is used to read the contents of a placeholder file, GvFlt asks the provider for those contents and writes them into the